Why to move user profile to another drive?

 ▪ If you want to sync the Desktop, Downloads, Music and Pictures folders at the same time, repeat clicking “Add Folder” in Step 3.

-Solution 2: transfer user profile to another drive with Windows built-in feature
+Solution 2: move user folder from C to D with Windows built-in feature

 Windows built-in feature can also assist you with user profile transfer.
 Still take the Documents folder as an example: